-AS part of the Generator Performance Standard (GPS) Assessment the Market Participant should:
+In the process of the Generator Performance Standard (GPS) Assessment the Market Participant must:

-- request AEMO to provide the Maximum Temperature at the site location and all temperature dependant clauses are assessed at ambient temperature and all temperatures up to and including the Maximum Temperature; - prepare one draft Generator Performance Standard Report [5] (R0, R1, or R2 GPS depending on the project connection status - current document) for validation by Western Power and subsequently AEMO / one final Generator Performance Standard Report (R0, R1, or R2 GPS depending on the project connection status) for approval by Western Power and AEMO; - along with each version of the report, submit below items to Western Power: - GPS template [6]; - temperature dependant data of the facility, submitted in the same format as per the template spreadsheet [7]; - separate files attached to the GPS report that include all simulation results for the relevant clauses.
-The documents are to be named after the clause number, for example Attachment B (A12.3), Attachment C (A12.4), etc; - Unencrypted PowerFactory Model of the Generating System including behind the meter reactive plant (if any); - PSCADTM/EMTDCTM model of the Generating System if used for the assessment of Clause A12.9 including behind the meter reactive plant (if any); - any other relevant documents that are used as a reference for justification of the performance level and compliance assessment of the facility.
+- request AEMO to provide the Maximum Temperature at the site location and all temperature dependant clauses are assessed at ambient temperature and all temperatures up to and including the Maximum Temperature; - prepare one draft Generator Performance Standard Report [5] (R0, R1, or R2 GPS depending on the project connection status) for validation by Western Power and subsequently AEMO / one final Generator Performance Standard Report (R0, R1, or R2 GPS depending on the project connection status) for approval by Western Power and AEMO; - along with each version of the report, submit below items to Western Power: - GPS template [6]; - temperature dependant data of the facility, submitted in the same format as per the template spreadsheet [7]; - separate files attached to the GPS report that include all simulation results for the relevant clauses.
+The documents are to be named after the clause number, for example Attachment B (A12.3), Attachment C (A12.4), etc; - unencrypted PowerFactory Model of the generating system including behind the meter reactive plant (if any reactive plant included in the scope); - R0 GPS submission should contain the PSCADTM/EMTDCTM model of the generating system if used for the assessment of any of the GPS clauses.
+The model should include any additional behind the meter reactive plant; - R1 and R2 GPS submissions must contain the PSCADTM/EMTDCTM model of the generating system.
+The model should include any additional behind the meter reactive plant; - any other relevant documents that are used as a reference for justification of the performance level and compliance assessment of the facility.
 For example, the Power Quality Assessment Report.